How to Use The Quality Reports

 Use the link that follows to go directly to the LTC Guide:

-The Guide to Long Term Care Services includes results of three Experience of Care surveys including: patients receiving home health services, nursing home services for short stay residents, and family members of long stay nursing home residents.
-A hospice experience of care survey is planned for 2016.
+The Guide to Long Term Care Services includes results of Experience of Care surveys for patients receiving home health services and family members of long stay nursing home residents.

-For more information on the Maryland Consumer Guide to Long Term Care, please contact Theressa Lee, Director, Center for Quality Measurement and Reporting, 410 764-3328 ([email protected])
+For more information on the Maryland Consumer Guide to Long Term Care, please contact Stacy Howes, Chief, Long Term Care Quality Initiatives, Center for Quality Measurement and Reporting, 410 764-3575 ([email protected])

-MHCC's annual Comprehensive Quality Report includes detailed information on health benefit plan performance for an extensive list of quality measures and indicators.
-Additional helpful information targeted for consumers and for State employees and retirees is also included in the report.
+The Health Plan Guide includes detailed information on health benefit plan performance for an extensive list of quality measures and indicators.
+The Guide provides answers to the following for each plan:

-For more information on Health Plans, please contact Theressa Lee, Director, Center for Quality Measurement and Reporting, 410 764-3328 ([email protected])
+For more information on the Health Plan Guide, please contact Stacy Howes, Chief, Long Term Care Quality Initiatives, Center for Quality Measurement and Reporting, 410 764-3575 ([email protected])

 The Ambulatory Surgery Facility Consumer Guide provides general information on ambulatory surgery facilities in Maryland.
 You can search for a facility by name, zip code or medical specialty.

-For more information on the Ambulatory Surgery Facility Guide, please contact Christine Parent, Program Manager, 410 764-3834 ([email protected])
+For more information on the Ambulatory Surgery Facility Guide, please contact Mariama Gondo, Chief, Outpatient Quality Initiatives 410-764-3377 ([email protected])